Best Time to Trek Everest Base Camp for Senior Travellers

 As already mentioned, the health access in the highlands is limited; in case any unfortunate situations occur, then the only option is the helicopter evacuation over 5000 meters, so ensure that you are opting for the best insurance policy that includes all the essentials such as theft, baggage lost, flight delays or cancellation, and most importantly, the heli evacuation above 3000 to 6000 meters, as it is the only quickest option, for emergency medical assistance.

-To know, more detailed guide on how to be prepared for the Everest Trek, check our recently updated blog, which comprehensively guides you for the trip, to undertake the hike smoothly, despite your prior experience, age, or fitness level.
+To know a more detailed guide on how to be prepared for the Everest Trek, check our recently updated blog, which comprehensively guides you for the trip, to undertake the hike smoothly, despite your prior experience, age, or fitness level.

 Altitude Sickness Prevention and Safety Tips for Seniors